 How to Make a Galette Crust

 Why do we use cold butter and ice water?
-Well, the key to a puffy and flaky crust is air and in order to get the air in the dough the butter needs to hold it's form so the it will bubble and force air into the crust.
+Well, the key to a puffy and flaky crust is air and to get the air in the dough the butter needs to hold its form so that it will bubble and force air into the crust.
 Using cold butter, ice water, and not working the dough too much with your hands will ensure you achieve this.

 How to Prepare the Fruit for the Peach Galette

 Also like a pie, the filling needs to be thick to ensure it doesn't become a mess on your plate when served.
-To achieve this we start with a mixture of flour, citrus and sugar, to create a paste which, when cooked and cooled, will thicken allowing you to serve perfect slices of peach galette.
-This is a great place to add flavour so we have used orange juice, ginger, and a pinch of salt to compliment the peaces and maximize on flavour.
+To achieve this we start with a mixture of flour, citrus, and sugar, to create a paste which, when cooked and cooled, will thicken allowing you to serve perfect slices of peach galette.
+This is a great place to add flavor so we have used orange juice, ginger, and a pinch of salt to compliment the peaches and maximize flavor.
 All the peach slices to marinate in the mixture for 10-15 minutes while the oven preheats.

 Assembling the Peach Galette

 Now for the fun part, roll your dough out directly on parchment paper into a 14-15 inch round.
 Don't worry if the edges aren't perfect as it just adds to the beauty of the finished peach galette.
 Starting about 1-2 inches from the outside of the dough place the peach slices on their side, one by one, covering the slice before by half.
-Continue, clockwise until the peaches cover the dough (with the exception of the outside crust).
-Working in 3 inch sections fold the border over the edge of the peaches, covering the outside layer by about half.
+Continue, clockwise until the peaches cover the dough (except the outside crust).
+Working in 3-inch sections fold the border over the edge of the peaches, covering the outside layer by about half.

 Recipe Card